 We have entered into a trademark license agreement ("Trademark License Agreement"), with Blackstone TM LLC. (the "Licensor"), an affiliate of Blackstone, pursuant to which it has granted us a fully paid-up, royalty-free, non-exclusive, non-transferable license to use the name "Blackstone Real Estate Income Trust, Inc.".
 Under this agreement, we have a right to use this name for so long as the Adviser (or another affiliate of the Licensor) serves as our advisor (or another advisory entity) and the Adviser remains an affiliate of the Licensor under the Trademark License Agreement.
 The Trademark License Agreement may also be earlier terminated by either party as a result of certain breaches or for convenience upon 90 days' prior written notice, provided that upon notification of such termination by us, the Licensor may elect to effect termination of the Trademark License Agreement immediately at any time after 30 days from the date of such notification.
-The Licensor from licensing or transferring the ownership of the "Blackstone" name to third parties, some of whom may compete with us.
+The Licensor and its affiliates, such as Blackstone, will retain the right to continue using the "Blackstone" name.
+We will further be unable to preclude the Licensor from licensing or transferring the ownership of the "Blackstone" name to third parties, some of whom may compete with us.
 Consequently, we will be unable to prevent any damage to goodwill that may occur as a result of the activities of the Licensor, Blackstone or others.
 Furthermore, in the event that the Trademark License Agreement is terminated, we will be required to, among other things, change our name.
 Any of these events could disrupt our recognition in the market place, damage any goodwill we may have generated and otherwise harm our business.